The Scottish name McKimmie is an Anglicized form of the Gaelic Mac Shimidh, a patronymic

 - Robert A. McKimmie, aged 26, who landed in America from London, England, in 1910

-- David McKimmie, aged 40, who emigrated to the United States, in 1922
+- David McKimmie, aged 40, who immigrated to the United States, in 1922

-- Patrick McKimmie, aged 43, who emigrated to the United States, in 1922
+- Patrick McKimmie, aged 43, who immigrated to the United States, in 1922

 Contemporary Notables of the name McKimmie (post 1700)